What Are Medicare Supplement Guaranteed-Issue Rights?

 What happens: Your employer group health plan, including retiree, COBRA, or union coverage is ending.

-What you can do with guaranteed issue: You can sign up for the six limited Medicare Supplement policies available to you (A, B, C, F, K or L) no later than 63 days after any of these:
+What you can do with guaranteed issue: In most states, you can typically buy any of of six limited Medicare Supplement insurance plans available to you (Plan A, B, C**, F**, K or L) no later than 63 days after any of these:

 - Your notice is dated telling you that your coverage is ending